AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 MFIter are 2 and 3 on processes 0 and 1, respectively.

 In the example above, :cpp:`MultiFab` is assumed to have a single component.
-If it has multiple component, we can call :cpp:`int nc = mf.nComp()` to get the number of components and pass :cpp:`it` to the kernel function.
+If it has multiple components, we can call :cpp:`int nc = mf.nComp()` to get the number of components and pass :cpp:`nc` to the kernel function.

 There is only one :cpp:`MultiFab` in the example above.
 Below is an